-After the completion of training the students shall immediately be submitting an industrial exposure training report within two weeks' time.
+After the completion of training the students shall immediately be submitting an industrial exposure training report including the training certificate of 20 weeks issued by the hotels within two weeks' time.
 This Report shall also carry two hundred and fifty marks.